 Acupuncture is a practice of Chinese medicine that relies upon the therapeutic insertion of slender needles into the body to improve a person’s health.
-According to Chinese medicine, health is dependent on the balanced flow of “Qi” which is pronounced “chee” and refers to the vital life force within each person.
+According to Chinese medicine, health is dependent on the balanced flow of “Qi” (pronounced “chee”) and refers to the vital life force within each person.
 Blockages or imbalances in Qi result in pain and illness.
-A thorough medical history and examination reveals the nature of these disturbances, so that acupuncture needles can be inserted in the proper points in the body to restore the balance and flow of Qi.
-An understanding of the anatomy and principles of acupuncture allow your practitioner to design a treatment program that meets your needs.
+A thorough medical history and examination reveal the nature of these disturbances so that needles can be inserted in the proper points in the body to restore the balance and flow of Qi.
+An understanding of the anatomy and principles of acupuncture allows your practitioner to design a treatment program that meets your needs.
 In this way, it can help reestablish your good health and sense of well-being.

 Rebecca Berkson is a licensed acupuncturist and is NCCAOM Board certified in Acupuncture and Oriental Medicine.
 Her training includes traditional Chinese medicine coupled with anatomy and clinical sciences to provide the safest and most effective care to patients.
 Rebecca has also studied with teachers in different practices of acupuncture including traditional Chinese medicine, Five Element, and various styles of Japanese acupuncture.

-There are a variety of acupuncture disciplines or methodologies, and each has its strengths in terms of treating particular medical problems.
-Dr. Kaplan, Dr. Lilienfield and Rebecca Berkson are proficient in many acupuncture disciplines, including Traditional Chinese Medicine, French Energetics, Auricular, Five-Elements, Scalp, and Neuroanatomic (Craig Percutaneous Nerve Stimulation or CPNS) Acupuncture.
+There are a variety of disciplines or methodologies, and each has its strengths in terms of treating particular medical problems.
+Our providers are proficient in many of those disciplines, including Traditional Chinese Medicine, French Energetics, Auricular, Five-Elements, Scalp, and Neuroanatomic (Craig Percutaneous Nerve Stimulation or CPNS) Acupuncture.